kaykay-dv/pocketsearch/README.md

 * The document_idx table is populated through triggers on the document table.
 * It uses the unicode61 tokenizer as default.

+# Tokenizers

+Tokenizers define how a document is split into individual tokens, thus defining how a document is split into individual words.
+Tokenization is completley handled by the FTS5 engine.
+Currently there is no way to provide your own tokenizers unless you are willing to do a C implementation writing an extension for sqlite3.

+Following tokenizers are available:

+    * The **unicode61** tokenizer, based on the Unicode 6.1 standard.
+This is the default.
+    * The **ascii** tokenizer, which assumes all characters outside of the ASCII codepoint range (0-127) are to be treated as token characters.
+    * The **porter** tokenizer, which implements the porter stemming algorithm.

 If you want to change the tokenizer, you can do so by overriding the Meta class of a schema: